dbarrosop/sir/docs/use_cases/sdcdn.rst

     :align: center
     :alt: sdcdn

+You could also add data from other sources.
+Things like:

+* Cost of each link.
+* Latency.
+* Load of each site.
+* Reliability.

-Once the data is in Hadoop you could try to analyze your global traffic pattern and redistribute users to:
+Once all the data is in Hadoop you could try to analyze your global traffic pattern and metrics and redistribute users to:

 * Minimize transit costs.
 * Maximize capacity usage.
 * Improve user experience.

-The possibilities are endless.
-You could combine this data with monitoring data and add other variables to the equation:

-* Latency
-* Load of the site
-* Reliability